paulscherrerinstitute/datahub/Readme.md

 datahub -p --epics s 0.0 e 2.0 c S10BC01-DBPM010:X1 --daqbuf s 0.0 e 2.0 c S10BC01-DBPM010:Q1 delay 30.0
 ```

-The example above saves the next 2 seconds of data from an EPICS channel, and alse from data read from the databuffer through daqbuf.
+The example above saves the next 2 seconds of data from an EPICS channel, and also from databuffer data read through daqbuf.
-Being daqbuf a retrieving source, and given the fact we want to get future data, a "delay" parameter is specified to provide the time needed
+Being daqbuf a retrieving source, and given the fact we want future data, a "delay" parameter is specified to provide the time needed
 for actual data to be available in daqbuf backend.